Hyundai IONIQ 5 N Review

 Ginny Says

-“The N version of the Ioniq 5 sounds like a hoot to drive and it could be the car which convinces petrolheads that electric can be exciting.
-On paper things are looking good, the head of Hyundai's N Division has form in creating performance packed drivers' cars.
-He recently engineered the Kia EV6 GT and was poached by Hyundai rom BMW's M Division.
-But an engine noise generator, with the sounds of a fighter jet as one of the options?
-I hope it sounds better than it, er, sounds. ”
+“The N version of the IONIQ 5 could be the car which convinces petrolheads that electric can be exciting.
+An engine noise generator, with the sounds of a fighter jet as one of the options?
+It's wild!
+I love it.”

 Driven and reviewed by